teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 )
 ```

-### Fit the model

-Let’s find the best parameter k.
-We can’t just take the k out of our mind, so let’s train model and evaluate accuracy for different k.
+The most important part of the machine learning process is starting right now.
+It's required to find the best parameter `k` for our algorithm which I've described above.
+I can’t just take the k out of our mind, so training of the model will be evaluated for different values of `k`.

 ```python
 ks = np.arange(2, 10)